Thera (Santorini) and the Problems of Chronology

 So the Egyptian evidence itself is highly controversial, but nevertheless the historical dating seems to centre on a date around 1500 BC which is the date normally given for the LM1A to LM1B interface in Minoan Crete.
 So whichever way you look at it, the scientific evidence seems to centre around 1600 and the Egyptian-based evidence seems to centre around 1500 BC.
 The situation is deadlocked.

 Inevitably when one comes to write a cohesive account of the Minoans — as I am trying to do here — the easiest option is to go by the traditional account.
 It makes sense and is coherent: if one is to change the date of Thera, one will have to change the whole of Egyptian dating too.
 Admittedly the date for the eruption of Thera does fall towards the end of one of the most chaotic periods of Egyptian history, and it is possible that the dates here can be shifted a little.
-It is not for me to arbitrate and if I follow them line of least resistance and take the traditional account, I can at least offer a coherent and consistent story.
+It is not for me to arbitrate and if I take the line of least resistance and use the traditional account, I can at least offer a coherent and consistent story.
 But the scientific evidence is beginning to look very impressive.

 The Minoan Empire is one of the most interesting and most attractive of all the ancient Palace empires.
 But it finally fell to the Mycenaeans, and it is to the Mycenaeans that we must now briefly turn.